 Resigning from my job was the hardest and best thing…

 Handing my resignation letter over was simply the hardest and the best thing I’ve ever done.
 Often accused of being married to the job, it felt like I was filing for divorce!
 For seventeen years, I had lived and breathed sofas.
 Getting this job when I was 26, changed my life.
-It enabled me to build a career, to buy my first house, to travel, to meet wonderful people (including my husband), to pay for our wedding, to buy our marital home, to take amazing holidays and to enjoy our precious time together.
+It enabled me to build a career, to buy my first house, to travel, to meet wonderful people (including my husband because I was only living in Gloucester due to my role as Manager in Cheltenham), to pay for our wedding, to buy our marital home, to take amazing holidays and to enjoy our precious time together.

 It also meant me working every Saturday, every Sunday and every bank holiday for 17 years.
 I loved my work so I’d go in early and come home late.
 The only time that my husband and I spent 24 hours together was when we were on holiday because he worked a “normal” Monday-Friday routine.

-Four years before I left my job, having been together for nine years, we both suffered the pain of bereavement.
+Four years before I left my job, having been together for nine years, Steve and I both suffered the pain of bereavement.
 Within a month of one another, we lost my Nanna and Steve’s Mum.
 A nudge, if you will, that life is short and time is precious.
-I was privileged to be able to help my Mum and her sisters and brother to care for Nanna during the four weeks or so that preceded her passing.
+I was privileged to be able to help my Mum, my aunts and uncle to care for Nanna during the four weeks or so that preceded her passing.

 “Poise and Appropriate Tone”